New Brunswick

-New Brunswick is bordered by Quebec to the north, Nova Scotia to the east, the Gulf of Saint Lawrence to the northeast, the Bay of Fundy to the southeast, and the U.S. state of Maine to the west.
-New Brunswick is about 83% forested and its northern half is occupied by the Appalachians.
+New Brunswick is a province of Canada, bordering Quebec to the north, Nova Scotia to the east, the Gulf of Saint Lawrence to the northeast, the Bay of Fundy to the southeast, and the U.S. state of Maine to the west.
+It is part of Eastern Canada and is one of the three Maritime provinces and one of the four Atlantic provinces.
+The province is about 83% forested and its northern half is occupied by the Appalachians.
 The province's climate is continental with snowy winters and temperate summers.
+The province has a surface area of 72908 km2 and 775,610 inhabitants (2021 census).